Project Map for Mayors and Town Officials

-While this is going on, our engineers will be hard at work designing the project to every detail to ensure that the project is finally accepted and can begin.
+While this is going on, our engineers will be hard at work designing the project in detail to ensure that the project is finally accepted and can begin.

 With all the previous steps completed, this is when we will submit the plans, the LOC, and reviews to be accepted.

-When the project is accepted, we then begin the bid process which includes advertising the project details for contractors to buy the plans and submit their bids to work the project.
-After several weeks of bidding period, we hold the bid opening.
+When the project is accepted, we will begin the bid process which includes advertising the project details for contractors to buy the plans and submit their bids for the project.
+After a 30 day bid period, we hold the bid opening.

-At this time, the engineer, town officials, and contractors placing bids all meet to open with their bids.
+At this time, the engineer, town officials, and contractors placing bids, all meet to open their bids.

-This is the scheduled Pre-Construction meeting to go over the final project details and specs, submit pay apps. and outline the overall process, and answer any questions that may arise.
+This is the scheduled Pre-Construction meeting to go over the final project details and specs, outline the overall process, and answer any questions that may arise.

 At this meeting, we also set the date to proceed.
-This will be the date in which the construction is set to begin and a timeline is decided on in which the project must be completed by.
+This will be the date in which construction is set to begin.

 Contact us today to get this started!